PLPAcademy/day-3-assignment-Gladtiding/README.md

 #Dart & Flutter

-1. What is the first step for installing Dart on a Windows machine?
+1. What is the first step for installing Dart on a Windows machine

 A) Install Homebrew
 B) Download the Dart SDK